felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

   discussed in [Idea
   #5](#idea-5-use-a-red-led-headlamp-to-read-in-the-dark)

-# Appendix B: Motivational quotes
+# Appendix B: Motivational Quotes

 These quotes are lifted from my [Star Quotes](/star-quotes) collection.
 I hope they will inspire you on your learning journey.